 There are also studies that eliminate the need for guard regions by superimposing pilots on data symbols.
-For SISO systems, both single~\cite{yuan2021dataaidedChannel, mishra2022OTFSChannel, sheikh2025BayesianLearningaided} and full grid superimposed DD-domain pilots~\cite{liu2022BEMOTFS,huang2024MPBased} have been investigated, addressing integer and fractional Doppler shifts, respectively.
-Superimposed TF-domain pilots, placed at uniformly spaced subcarriers across all subsymbols, are considered in~\cite{sheng2024timefrequencydomain}, allowing for the estimation of fractional Doppler.
-The aforementioned superimposed pilot approaches employ computationally complex self-interference-cancellation techniques to manage the overlap between pilots and data symbols, \ie, iterative estimation of the channel and refinement of the estimate with coarsely recovered symbols until the effect of the data symbol is completely eliminated from the received pilot.
-The existing extension of the superimposed pilot-aided OTFS channel estimation to MIMO systems~\cite{mehrotra2023dataaidedCSI} relies on a block of OTFS symbols to estimate fractional Doppler and obtain accurate channel estimates, which may increase communication latency.
+For SISO systems, both single~\cite{yuan2021dataaidedChannel, mishra2022OTFSChannel, sheikh2025BayesianLearningaided} and full grid superimposed DD domain pilots~\cite{liu2022BEMOTFS,huang2024MPBased} have been investigated, addressing integer and fractional Doppler shifts, respectively.
+Superimposed TF domain pilots, placed at uniformly spaced subcarriers across all subsymbols, are considered in~\cite{sheng2024timefrequencydomain}, allowing for the estimation of fractional Doppler.
+The aforementioned superimposed pilot approaches employ computationally intensive self-interference cancellation (SIC) techniques to manage the overlap between pilots and data symbols, \ie, iteratively estimating the channel and refining the estimate with coarsely recovered symbols until the data symbol's effect is completely eliminated from the received pilot.
+The existing extension of the superimposed pilot-aided OTFS channel estimation to MIMO systems~\cite{mehrotra2023dataaidedCSI} relies on a block of OTFS symbols to estimate fractional Doppler and obtain accurate channel estimates, which increases communication latency.